SoumenMondalWTW/SauceDemoAutomation/README.md

 npx playwright test --grep tagname

+### Browser Configuration ###

+configure the browser setting in browser-config file as per requirement

 ### Command to Run all Tests ###

 npx playwright test --grep regression (Run All test)